Henschel Hs 129: Prototypes

-The RLM nevertheless felt they should continue with the concept.
-The only real deciding factor between the two designs was that the Henschel was smaller and cheaper.
-The Focke-Wulf was put on low priority as a backup and testing continued with the Hs 129 A-0.
-Improvements resulted in the Hs 129 A-1 series, armed with two 20 mm MG 151/20 cannons and two 7.92 mm (.312 in) MG 17 machine guns, along with the ability to carry four 50 kg (110 lb) bombs along the fuselage centreline.
+Nevertheless, the RLM felt they should continue with the concept.
+The only real deciding factor between the two designs was that the Henschel was smaller and cheaper, thus a further development contract was issued to Henschel for eight HS 129 A-0 pre-production aircraft while the FW 189 was positioned on low priority as a backup while testing continued with the Hs 129 A-0.

+Various improvements were developed by Henschel which resulted in the Hs 129 A-1 series.
+This model was armed with a pair of 20 mm MG 151/20 cannons and two 7.92 mm (.312 in) MG 17 machine guns, along with the ability to carry four 50 kg (110 lb) bombs along the fuselage centreline.
+During late 1940, the A-1 was evaluated by Luftwaffe pilots, the notable conclusion of which was that the service refused to accept the aircraft in its current configuration.